The VIP Flight

 Gideon D. Asche

 USAF Capt.
 Bob Amos picked up a combat mission for that day.
-There was nothing unusual about him making a combat run over Viet Nam, but on this mission, the mission order included the fact he was part of a thirty-ship bombing mission on a target near Saigon, that his call-sign was “GREEN-TWO” – and that a VIP would be along for the ride.
+There was nothing unusual about him making a combat run over Viet Nam, but on this mission, the mission order included the fact he was part of a thirty-ship bombing mission, his call sign was “GREEN-TWO” – and a VIP would be along for the ride.

 I can imagine Capt.
 Amos was less than enthused about having a VIP literally looking over his shoulder during a 12+ hour hot combat mission – the extra seat is just behind the pilot in a BUFF.
 If it were me, I would just be hoping the VIP had the sense to stay out of the way if things got weird.

-At a minimum, having a VIP on board would stifle the shenanigans that naturally go on between six young guys who know they may be sharing the same flying coffin.
-The pre-flight briefing added a complication – Today’s VIP was a Reserve General, he did have some authority.
+At a minimum, having a VIP on board would stifle the shenanigans that naturally go on between six young men who know they may be sharing the same flying coffin.
+The pre-flight briefing added a complication – Today’s VIP was a Reserve General.
+He did have some authority.

 Captain Amos recognized the General as a well-known screen actor.
-That meant his rank was likely just “Hollywood Rank,” similar to what was bestowed on Ronald Reagan and other actors who didn’t actually serve except for PR and War Bond films.
+His rank was likely just “Hollywood Rank,” similar to what was bestowed on so many other actors who didn’t actually serve except for PR and War Bond films.

-This old guy probably even thought he was a real “Bomber Pilot” – getting stuck with a VIP like this would make any crew cringe.
+This old guy probably even believed he was a real “Bomber Pilot” – getting stuck with a VIP like this would make any crew cringe.

 Working in his father’s hardware store as a boy sparked an incredible interest in all things mechanical.
 When Charles Lindbergh made his transatlantic flight, all that mechanical thirst turned to flight.
 He saved the enormous sum of $15 and purchased a 15-min flight from a local pilot.

-The boy’s father convinced him the Naval Academy was a poor choice but neglected to Point out the finest Military Academy in the world was just down the road at West Point, and he ended up at Princeton instead.
+The boy’s father convinced him the Naval Academy was a poor choice but neglected to Point out the finest Military Academy in the world was just down the road at West Point.
+Consequently, he ended up at Princeton.

-He graduated with a degree in Architecture but found his second love after flying.
-He discovered he was more interested in acting than building.
-He began performing in plays, eventually gaining popularity to the point that MGM signed him to a multi-movie contract.
+He graduated with a degree in Architecture but discovered his second love; after flying.
+He was more interested in acting than building.
+He began performing in plays, eventually gaining such popularity that MGM signed him to a multi-movie contract.

-Then in 1939, two events changed his life forever – He won New York Film Critics Circle Awards – Best Actor Award and… Adolf Hitler invaded Poland.
+Then in 1939, two events changed his life forever – 1.
+He won the New York Film Critics Circle Awards – Best Actor Award and… 2.
+Adolf Hitler invaded Poland.

-Being the hottest actor in town paid well, so he hired a dietician to help him gain enough weight to enlist and in Feb 1941 – Long before the Pearl Harbor Attack and just 7 days after being presented the Academy Award for Best Actor – the 32-year-old actor finally managed to pass his physical – he enlisted as a private.
+Being the hottest actor in town paid well, so he hired a dietician to help him gain enough weight to enlist.
+In Feb 1941 – Long before the Pearl Harbor Attack and just 7 days after being presented the Academy Award for Best Actor – the 32-year-old actor finally managed to pass his physical – He enlisted as a private in the U.S. Army.

-Even though he kept a low profile; didn’t park his Rolls Royce in the barracks lot or have his driver pick him up after duty hours, no one had any doubt who he was.
-The private did, however, keep his personal airplane down on the flight line and flew it home to visit anytime he had a pass.
+Even though he kept a low profile; didn’t park his Rolls Royce in the barracks parking lot or have his driver pick him up during duty hours, no one had any doubt who he was.
+The private did, however, keep his personal airplane down on the flight line.
+He flew it home to visit anytime he had a pass.

-Someone realized he had almost five times as much solo flight time as the Army required to become an Army Aviator.
+Someone realized the Private held a Commercial Multi-engine Pilot Certificate and had almost five times as much solo flight time as the Army required to become an Army Aviator.
 He was sent to Flight School.
-With the additional 200 hours, he flew in training he had more total flight time than most of the instructors.
+With the additional 200 hours he flew in training, he had more total flight time than his instructors.

 As a child he had been taught to do everything he did with all he had, he was a great flight instructor.
 He had a way of talking and a voice that would calm the most hysterical student.
 His natural command presence would take over and bring order to chaos, a talent that would come in handy in combat.

-Distinguishing himself in Combat over Germany he was given command of his own B-24 and eventually promoted to Major.
-He participated in twelve Combat missions over NAZI Germany; most as lead aircraft
+Assigned to the 703rd Bombardment Squadron in England as a B-24 First officer, he distinguished himself in Combat over Germany and was given command of his own B-24.
+He was eventually promoted to Major and participated in twelve Combat missions over NAZI Germany; most as the lead aircraft.

 His unique speech and inherent command presence made it possible for him to keep his squadrons together and calm his crews no matter what the Germans threw at them.